Types of Financial Aid

 Federal Work Study

 A federal work-study award provides you with job opportunities through the Student Employment Program.
-Counselors at the Career Center are available to help you find federal work-study employment.
+Success Coaches at the Center for Student Success are available to help you find federal work-study employment.
 It is important to note that work-study funds will not be deducted from your tuition invoice.
 Rather, you will receive a paycheck for the hours that you work.
 You have the choice of using your paycheck for educational or personal expenses.